joelouthan/theologic.us/content/posts/here-is-love/2013-04-22-here-is-love-unlimited-access-romans-815.md

   - Romans 8
 series:
   - 'Here is Love'
+showtoc: false
 ---

-**Romans 8:15 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, &#8220;Abba!
-Father!&#8221;**
+> Romans 8:15 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, "Abba!
+Father!"

 _Can you have both the spirit of slavery and the Spirit of adoption?_

 Never mind just twelve verses ago (Romans 8:3-8) that we have already made that distinction.
 So, let us see what Christ says:

-&#8220;**Enter by the narrow gate.
+**"Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
-For the gate is narrow and the way is hard that leads to life, and those who find it are few.** [][2]{#return-note-1989-1.simple-footnote}
+For the gate is narrow and the way is hard that leads to life, and those who find it are few.**[^2]

-&#8220;**Not everyone who says to me, &#8216;Lord, Lord,&#8217; will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, &#8216;Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name? &#8216; And then will I declare to them, &#8216;I never knew you; depart from me, you workers of lawlessness.**&#8216; [][3]{#return-note-1989-2.simple-footnote}
+**Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
+On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name? ' And then will I declare to them, 'I never knew you; depart from me, you workers of lawlessness.**[^3]

 **My sheep hear my voice, and I know them, and they follow me.
 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
-My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father&#8217;s hand.
-I and the Father are one.**&#8220; [][4]{#return-note-1989-3.simple-footnote}
+My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father's hand.
+I and the Father are one.**[^4]

-“**When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
+**When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
 Before him will be gathered all the nations, and he will separate people one from another as a shepherd separates the sheep from the goats.
 And he will place the sheep on his right, but the goats on the left.
-Then the King will say to those on his right, ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.** [][5]{#return-note-1989-4.simple-footnote}
+Then the King will say to those on his right, ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.**[^5]

 For those who simply believe in His name, they shall be saved.
 They will not be the chaff that is separated from the wheat in order to be burned in unquenchable fire.
-They are not the ones who have the wrath of God remain on them. [][6]{#return-note-1989-5.simple-footnote}
+They are not the ones who have the wrath of God remain on them.[^6]

 There is no indwelling spirit of slavery to drag you into fear of God.
 There is nothing in you that would indicate anything of your old self.
 You old self is dead.
 Your old self did not have eternal life.
 Your old self did not have the Spirit of God.
 You old self was dead!